 In summer 2007, the European Center for Constitutional and Human Rights, a non-profit organization, was founded in Berlin – and thus ECCHR was born.
 The organization started working in January 2008.
 Our board members, alumni, partners, colleagues and all those who have accompanied us on this journey to date take a look back and reflect on the work of the last 10 years.

 In a complaint to the European Commission ECCHR demands the opening of infringement procedures against Italy.
 The Commission shall examine whether Ali Mamluk's - Director of Syria's National Security Bureau (NSB) - visit to Italy involves a breach of European Union law.
 Although Mamluk has been designated on the EU sanctions list, he was received by then Interior Minister Minniti at the beginning of 2018.
 As Director of the NSB is responsible for the torture of thousands of detainees.
 14 Syrian and international human rights organisations expressed their support for the complaint.

-In October 2016 an airstrike allegedly by the Saudi-led military coalition in Northwest Yemen killed a family of six.
-At the site of the airstrike bomb remnants were found, and a suspension lug manufactured by RWM Italia S.p.A., a subsidiary of the German Arms Manufacturer Rheinmetall AG.
+In October 2016 an airstrike allegedly by the Saudi-led coalition in Yemen killed a family of six.
+At the site of the airstrike bomb remnants were found, and a suspension lug manufactured by RWM Italia S.p.A., a subsidiary of German Rheinmetall AG.
 To uncover the contributing role of Italian actors in the airstrike, on 17 April 2018 ECCHR filed a criminal complaint in Italy.